Arizona Child Custody & Parenting Time

 If there is a history of domestic violence or child abuse, joint decision-making authority will generally not be awarded.
 A rebuttable presumption in favor of sole decision-making authority will also be created when a parent has abused alcohol or drugs or has been convicted of a drug offense in the past 12 months.

-Emergency orders, or temporary orders “without notice”, are issued when a child is at risk of immediate and irreparable harm.
+Emergency child custody orders, or temporary orders “without notice”, are issued when a child is at risk of immediate and irreparable harm.

 If you are granted emergency orders, a hearing will be scheduled within ten days to allow the other parent the ability to challenge the order.